-Before setting up any recording environment, I suggest considering the applications for the end user.
+Before setting up a recording environment, considering the applications for the end user.
 Will the user be listening online in a lossy format, such as an audiobook or web stream?
 Will the listener most likely be listening on a laptop, car, or mobile device, as opposed to a theater or hi-fi system?
 Is the recording newsworthy and time-sensitive, as opposed to a recording that will be listened to repeatedly and last for generations?